 Les Bergers nursery ski area

-Les Bergers is a great place for beginners on their first visit to Alpe d'Huez.
-It has two drags lifts and three chairlifts serving around 12 green pistes and seven blue pistes.
+A great place for beginners on their first visit to Alpe d'Huez.
+It has two drags lifts and three chairlifts.
 This area is also designated as a low-speed zone to allow beginners the safety they need to improve.

-Once you're comfortable on the greens, you have direct access to the higher slopes of the area via the three stages of the Marmotte bubble or by taking the Rif Nel Express or Romains six-main chair.
-At the top of the first stage of the Marmotte lift (the six person chair lift section) is La Folie Douce from where you have many options, both red and blue, that wander back down to Les Bergers.
+Once you're comfortable on the greens, you have direct access to the higher slopes of the area via the three stages of the Marmotte bubble or by taking the Rif Nel Express or Romains six-man chair.
+At the top of the first stage of the Marmotte lift is La Folie Douce from where you have many options, both red and blue, that wander back down to Les Bergers.
 From this area you can also redirect yourself by line of sight or by following the well-signposted routes across to the base of the DMC beginner zone.

 DMC nursery ski area

 This area is served by the DMC 1 (lower lift), the Jeux chairlift, five drag lifts and a magic carpet.
-There are 12 green pistes here, a beginner snowpark and a sledging track.
+There are green pistes here, a beginner snowpark and a sledging track.
 From the top of DMC 1 you can cut across to the right and link up with Les Bergers beginner area, thus increasing the number of green and blue pistes available to you.
+Couloir is a busy blue with a long flat-ish section that starts at the top of the DMC lift (Deuxieme Troncon) at 2,700m.
+And if you're keen to step it up a level, Chamois is a red run that returns to the midpoint of the DMC and eventually back to resort.

 The DMC area is located at the end of the famous “Lobster pot” lift system and therefore is easily accessed from anywhere in resort, also with two major lifts serving the pistes of the DMC (the gondola and six-man high-speed Jeux chair), lift queues here rarely pose a problem.
 A green run from the top of the new Signal lift has been shaped to form a lovely gently sloping run back down to resort level and is served by new state of the art snow cannons.